cfujiname/CV/README.md

 My name is Cristina - an enthusiastic, determined and proactive **Full Stack Developer** looking for a _Junior Software Developer_ position.

-Previously, I was Head of Production for a couple of the most prestigious bakeries and cake companies across London, leading mid-sized teams and managing the supply-chain system to deliver products according to increasing demand in quantities and quality - including Royal Weddings in the Middle East.
+Previously, I was Head of Production for a couple of the most prestigious bakeries and cake companies across London, leading mid-sized teams and managing the supply-chain system to deliver products according to increasing demand in quantities and quality.
+Whilst structuring processes, I was able to further develop my problem-solving skills and adapt to the constant changes in the sector.

 A couple of months ago, I decided to change my career and enroll Makers to become a Software Dev, as I discovered my passion for coding while building a simple app in Swift.
 That is when I realised what really excites me about tech - the possibility to provide _useful software_ to alleviate burden in any form.
 Read: improve quality of professional and personal life in a general manner.